heppu/sway-focus/README.md

 focused window and navigates through their splits/panes before moving to the next sway window.

-To limit detection to specific applications:
+To limit detection to specific applications use explicit hooks list:

 ```
 bindsym $mod+h exec sway-focus --hooks nvim,tmux left